Helper’s High: The Science of Altruistic Joy

 When dopamine is released, “it reinforces behaviors by creating a sense of pleasure and reward, which encourages individuals to repeat actions that lead to those feelings” (Murphy, 2025).
 Susan Schneider explains that when “tiny amounts of the brain chemical dopamine were provided right after a neuron fired, the neuron fired more often” (Schneider, 2012).

-Furthermore, dopamine’s involvement extends beyond immediate pleasure.
-It is also linked to motivation and goal-directed behavior.
+Dopamine is also linked to motivation and goal-directed behavior.
 When we help someone and experience a dopamine release, our brain associates this action with a positive outcome.
 This association can increase our motivation to seek out opportunities to help others again, creating a positive feedback loop.
-The anticipation of the rewarding feeling driven by dopamine can itself be a motivator for prosocial behavior, contributing to the sustained engagement in helping activities that define the ‘helper’s high’ phenomenon.

 See Dopamine for more on this topic